Locally dihedral block designs and primitive groups with dihedral point stabilizers: Locally dihedral symmetric designs

 Since $p^d-1$ is even and $n$ is odd, we have $a+2c$ is even, and hence $a$ is even.
 Then and $k \mid v-1$.
 By the equation $\lambda(v-1)=k(k-1)$, we have $\lambda \mid k-1=2n-1$.
 Hence $\lambda$ is odd, a contradiction to Lemma~\ref{LemmaLambdaEven}. \end{proof}

 {\bf Proof of Theorem \ref{ThmSym}}\,\, First consider that $K$ is dihedral.
-The equivalence of parts (b) and (d) follows from Lemmas \ref{LemmaFaithfulG^B}.
+The equivalence of parts (b) and (d) follows from Lemma \ref{LemmaFaithfulG^B}.
 Part (b) implying part (e) is from Lemma \ref{LemmaG_B=Gx} and the flag-transitivity of $G$.
-Part (e) implying part (b) follows from $G_x\leq G_{\Delta}$ and $|G_x|=|G_{\Delta}|$, where $\Delta$ is a block.
+Part (e) implying part (b) follows from $G_x\leq G_{\Delta}$ and $|G_x|=|G_{\Delta}|$, as $\Delta$ is a block.
+Thus, (b), (d) and (e) are equivalent.
 The equivalence of parts (a) and (e), also, (a) and (c) are directly obtained by applying the proof to the dual structures of symmetric designs.
+Hence, (a)--(e) are equivalent.
 Further, if one of {\rm (a)--(e)} holds, then $G$ is imprimitive on $\P$ by Lemma \ref{LemmaGknotn}.
 Notice that $G_x$ and $G_B$ are conjugate in $G$, so the action of $G$ on $\B$ is equivalent to that on $\P$, and hence $G$ is also imprimitive on $\B$.

 If $K$ is abelian, then the equivalence of parts {\rm (a)--(e)} follows from Proposition \ref{PropLocallyAbelian}.
 Assume that one of {\rm (a)--(e)} holds.
 Then $G_x$ and $G_B$ are conjugate in $G$, and $G_x\cong G_B\cong G_B^B\cong G_x^{\D(x)}\cong K$.
 If $G$ is primitive on $\P$, then $G$ is also primitive on $\B$.
 By the fact that a primitive group with non-trivial abelian point stabilizers is a Frobenius group, $G$ is clearly a Frobenius group.
 Further, the abelian stabilizer of a primitive group is cyclic (see \cite[Theorem 1]{LiebeckCyclicStabilizer}).
 The conclusion holds by Proposition \ref{LemmaFrobeniusFlagregular}. $\square$